MicrosoftDocs/dynamics365smb-docs/business-central/purchase-reports.md

 - [Calculate Dates for purchases](purchasing-date-calculation-for-purchases.md)
 - [View purchase ledger entries](purchasing-how-record-purchases.md#viewing-ledger-entries)

 ## Explore purchase reports with Report Explorer

-To get an overview of available reports relevant for purchasing, choose **All reports** on the top pane of your Home page.
-This action opens the Role Explorer filtered to the features in the **Report & Analysis** option.
-Now find the *Purchasing* heading and choose **Explore**.
+To get an overview of the reports that are available for purchasing, choose **All Reports** on your Home page.
+This action opens the Role Explorer, which is filtered to the features in the **Report & Analysis** option.
+Under the **Purchasing** heading, choose **Explore**.

 :::image type="content" source="media/report-explorer-purchasing.png" alt-text="Example of reports on the XXX role center." lightbox="media/report-explorer-purchasing.png":::

 To learn more, go to [Finding Reports with the Role Explorer](ui-role-explorer.md).

 ## See also